 Should the good thing be divulged to friends and mates?
 Well, discretion is not bad.
 And as with tanning, a little exposure may be all right, while much of it may harm your skin.
 Other factors can come into play too.

-Buddha's teachings: He maintains his teaching (Dharma) is excellent in the front, in the middle, and in the rear.
+Buddha's teachings: He tells his teaching (Dharma) is excellent in the front, in the middle, and in the rear.
 Opposed to such a good thing, many phenomena seem good at first, may be so-so later, and turn destructive at last.
 It is best that a thing works well in the start, well in the middle stretch, and very well in the long run (in the end too) in the long art of living.

-And even though a beginning venture may look good and work well for ten years, and "all the people" think it is something wonderful, consider carefully what happened to pregnant women who got thalidomide around 1960.
+Even though a beginning may look good and work well for ten years, and "all the people" think it is something wonderful, consider carefully what happened to pregnant women who got thalidomide around 1960.
 Thalidomide was a sedative that seemed to be unusually safe, with few side effects and little or no toxicity even at high doses.
 Further testing revealed that thalidomide was particularly well suited to alleviating nausea and other symptoms associated with morning sickness in pregnant women.
 The drug went on the market as a treatment for morning sickness in more than 40 countries, beginning in 1958.
 This was "of the beginning".

 The third phase - the end phase" is one of compensations for damages done, and troubles.